 Using assertiveness to stand up for yourself

-Using an assertive style of communication in a bullying situation can make a big difference, as you are standing up for yourself, showing that you respect yourself and others equally.
+If you're being bullied, being assertive can make a big difference.
+Being assertive means showing that you respect yourself and others equally.

 You can be assertive with your voice and your body.
 It’s a super power we can all learn over time with a bit of support, even if we find communication difficult.